8 crucial elements to understand before starting a factory in Indonesia

 Jakarta can be an excellent place to establish a factory due to its strong infrastructure, skilled workforce, and proximity to large markets.
 However, factors such as industry, access to raw materials, local regulations, and cost should be considered to determine the best location for a specific business.

-What are the best parts in Indonesia to start a factory?
+What are the best parts in Indonesia for starting a factory?

-The best part of Indonesia to start a factory depends on your specific business needs.
-Jakarta and its surrounding areas, like Bogor, Tangerang, and Bekasi, are popular due to their developed infrastructure and access to large labor pools.
+The best part of Indonesia for starting a factory depends on your specific business needs.
+Jakarta and its surrounding areas, like Bogor, Tangerang, and Bekasi, are famous due to their developed infrastructure and access to large labor pools.
 For industries that depend on specific natural resources, regions like Kalimantan for coal, Sumatra for palm oil, or Papua for minerals might be the best choice.
 Areas like Batam and Bintan offer incentives for manufacturers due to their status as free trade zones and proximity to international markets.